Police-Data-Accessibility-Project/data-source-identification/README.md

 - If you want to work on something, create an issue first so the broader community can discuss it.
 - If you make a utility, script, app, or other useful bit of code: put it in a top-level directory with an appropriate name and dedicated README and add it to the index.

-# Pipeline flow & operations
+# Overall identification flow

 Each of these steps may be attempted with regex, human identification, or machine learning.
 We combine several machine learning (ML) models, each focusing on a specific task or property.

 ```mermaid
 %% Here's a guide to mermaid syntax: https://mermaid.js.org/syntax/flowchart.html